Leverhulme Early Career Fellowships

 More information on the Leverhulme Trust's Early Career Fellowships website

-The trust's Early Career Fellowship scheme reopend in January 2021, with a deadline of 25 February 2021.
-However, to provide sufficient time for candidate selection and application development time, the School deadline for submitting an up-to-date CV and two-page project summary was 2 December 2020, with follow-on dates detailed below:
+Leverhulme have announced the 2023/24 dates, which are shown below.
+However, to provide sufficient time for candidate selection and application development time, the School deadline for submitting an up-to-date two page CV and two page project summary plus mentor support statement will be Thursday 16th November 2023, with follow-on dates detailed below:

 - Please email email@example.com with your intention to apply as soon as possible.

 - SPS requires a mentor (SPS core staff) for all early-career fellowships.
 In order to progress your proposal, you must first identify, contact and have an agreed mentor for your proposed project application.
 The project must also have Head of Subject Area approval and your mentor will help to obtain this before you submit your CV and research summary to the School (maximum of 2 pages for each document).
 Your mentor will also provide a short statement of support (maximum of one page).